mrSnow-tr/PortaLink/README.md

 # 🎬 Streaming

-PortaLink is designed around streaming rather than loading an entire resource into RAM before sending it.
+Sharelink is designed around streaming rather than loading an entire resource into RAM before sending it.

 Conceptually: